ReScience/ReScience-submission/article/Name-YEAR.md

 controversial topic that aroused ecologists to debate for almost a decade (@Turchin90).

-# Methods

 We used information from @Hassell85 to replicate the model.
 We were able to replicate the results central to the article.
-In addition, we made new analyses for the stochastic models that bring new supports to @Hassell85 arguments.
-To our best knowledge, the original implementation was not available.
+In addition, we made new analyses for the stochastic models that bring new supports to @Hassell85 arguments.To our best knowledge, the original implementation was not available.
+The code for the simulations and the figures were written in *Julia*

+# Methods

 The formulas used in this paper to show the difficulties of detecting natural enemies as regulating factors are the same that were used in the original paper